Last Updated on

-Pregnancy is nothing short of a roller coaster ride, as it brings along with it a number of bodily changes.
-The hormonal changes during this period cause many discomforts like belching, heart burn, nausea, indigestion and so on.
-A frequent bout of hiccups also is a very prominent side effect in many expecting mothers.
-It can be a little annoying as the spasm repeats itself every few hours, interfering with day to day activities.
+Pregnancy is nothing short of a rollercoaster ride, as it brings along with it a number of bodily changes.
+The hormonal changes during this period cause a lot of discomfort in the form of belching, heartburn, nausea, indigestion, and so on.
+Frequent bouts of hiccups are also a prominent side-effect in many expecting mothers.
+It can be a little annoying as the spasm repeats itself every few hours, interfering with day-to-day activities.

-Typically during the end of the first trimester and the initial days of the second trimester, many expecting mothers experience recurrent hiccups.
-Primarily, it is a natural and common phenomenon.
-These frequent hiccups although very bothersome, do not indicate any trouble in the body and are not a cause for any major concern.
-Due to shortness of breath or due to improper eating habits, hiccups tend to occur too often during pregnancy and can be avoided by being more relaxed and slow especially while eating.
+Typically during the end of the first trimester and the beginning of the second trimester, many expecting mothers experience recurrent hiccups.
+These frequent hiccups, although very bothersome, do not indicate any trouble in the body and are not a cause for major concern.
+Due to shortness of breath or due to improper eating habits, hiccups tend to occur often during pregnancy and can be avoided by eating slowly and in a relaxed manner.

 There are many reasons why pregnant women experience episodes of hiccups during their pregnancy.
 Some of them are,